bgamari/ghc-wiki-import/ghci-debugger.md

 The dynamic linker has been modified so that it won't panic if one of the jump functions fails to resolve.
-Now, if the dynamic linker fails to find a HValue for a Name, before looking for a static symbol it will ask
+Now if the dynamic linker fails to find a HValue for a Name, before looking for a static symbol it will ask

 ```wiki